chamikara1986/LDPFL/README.md

 > Randomizer.py: Defines the data randomization model.

-> FL.py : Defines the federated learning functionality.
+> FL.py : Defines the federated learning setup.

 > Helper.py : Defines the local model and provides the functionality required for plotting the outputs related to the local model performance.